 If you want to grow your own Graptoveria, succulent propagation is actually quite easy.
 These plants grow from seed, division, or cuttings.

-Growing a Moonglow succulent from seed will take years to become a recognizable plant with blooms but are easy to get going in a moistened sandy mixture.
+Growing Moonglow succulents from seed will take years to become recognizable plants with blooms, but are easy to get going in a moistened sandy mixture.

 Moonglow forms numerous offsets or smaller rosettes.
 These can be divided from the mother plant and planted as stand-alone specimens.
 This is the quickest way to get a new plant.

 The last way is to remove a leaf from a mature rosette and allow it to callus on the cut end for several days.
 Lay this leaf on some prepared succulent mixture and wait.
 The leaf will send out roots and eventually become a new plant.

 Succulents are some of the easiest plants to grow.
 Graptoveria needs regular water during the growing season.
 Water when soil feels dry to the touch.
 Halve the water you give the plant in winter.